hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 ???
 **This slide shows the end state of our workshop.
 Over on the left our infrastructure folks have created some reusable modules that the rest of our users can implement in their own terraform code.
 These modules ensure that infrastructure components like networks and VMs get built correctly every time, and they also make it easy for the user to build the "right stuff" on their own.**

 **In the next stage our user is writing terraform code and checking it into a Version Control System.
 This ensures that each and every change meant for production is recorded and reviewed.
 This is so important.
 It requires discipline and cooperation from all of your devops and infrastructure admins.
-When new code is committed to the master branch it triggers a plan in Terraform Cloud (or Enterprise)**
+When new code is committed to the master branch it triggers a plan in Terraform.**

-**Think of Terraform Cloud as a remote execution and state management platform for Terraform.
+**With a centralized Terraform service, either hosted or on prem, we have remote execution and state management.
 Now you're not running terraform on your laptop like it's the wild west of cloud provisioning; instead all terraform runs happen in secure docker containers that run on our SaaS platform, or in your own data center.
 This allows you to encrypt and secure all your API keys, variables, and terraform state files.
 Access is granted only to authorized users.**

 **All your terraform state files are safely stored and encrypted on the server side.
 Any time you need to make a change to any of your infrastructure, Terraform knows the last state it was in and can build incrementally based on what has changed.
 Need to add more instances to a cluster?
 No problem, terraform can do that for you without a complete tear-down and rebuild.**